Vishruth-S/CompetitiveCode/Misc/HiveMaker/HikeMaver.md

 For the first testcase, it returns [1, 6, 1] because 1 hexagon may be formed with 6 sticks, then 1 stick leftover.
 For the second testcase, it returns [4, 19, 0] because 4 hexagons may be formed with 19 sticks, then 0 will be leftover.

-### Create code, that has a runtime of anytime, but has to be able to accomodate literally any number.
+### Create code, that has a runtime of anytime, but has to be able to accommodate literally any number.